-As the City Council contemplates the adoption of the urgency ordinance, we urge you to provide specific parameters relative to the eviction moratorium to improve the City's renters and rental housing providers understanding of their rights and responsibilities.
-We urge the Council to require that renters provide written notice to rental housing providers of their inability to pay rent as soon as the circumstances set forth in the ordinance arises, so that rental housing providers can make financial adjustments, if and where possible, to account for the loss in rental revenue.
+As the Council contemplates the adoption of the eviction moratorium ordinance, we urge the Council to provide specific parameters relative to the moratorium to facilitate renters and rental housing providers understanding of their rights and responsibilities.
+We urge the Council to require that renters provide rental housing providers with written notice of their inability to pay the rent as soon as the circumstances set forth in the ordinance arises, so that rental housing providers can make financial adjustments, if and where possible, to account for the loss in rental revenue.
 Of equal importance, renters should be required to provide specific, verifiable supporting employment or medical documentation reflecting that their loss of income is directly related to COVID-19.
 Further, rental housing providers should be permitted to request and accept partial rental payments from renters without modification of lease agreements or limitation on their ability to later seek payment of unpaid rent.
-Rental housing providers and renters should make best efforts to find workable solutions regarding rental payments, including partial rent payments and scheduled repayments, where appropriate.
 As the pandemic and related government interventions are continuously evolving, we urge the City Council to set an emergency moratorium period of 30 days with the option to extend the moratorium as necessary.